Ennnm/succinct-cut/README.md

 ##### Succinct cut will

-- Removes glaring disfluencies and hesitations
+- Removes glaring disfluencies and hesitations.
 - Reduce the duration of pauses without cuts.
 - Return you a final cut that is cleaner and shorter than the original mp4 video upload.

 ##### In exchange for

-- Some of your computer's CPU processing
+- Some of your computer's CPU processing resources
 - Time

 You can find the deployed app [here](http://cutcut-sigma.vercel.app/)